 2. Taste Lambrusco wine

-Don’t leave Modena without trying tortellini paired with a glass of Lambrusco Grasparossa, you won’t regret it!
+Don’t leave the town without trying tortellini paired with a glass of Lambrusco Grasparossa, you won’t regret it!

 In Castelvetro di Modena, every third and fourth weekend of September, the Grape and Lambrusco di Grasparossa di Castelvetro festival is celebrated.
 An event with music, art, food & wine tastings and entertainment celebrates the meeting between farmers, associations and inhabitant of the area around Modena.